Santa Catalina Island

 Kelp Forest - Giant Sea Bass California, North Pacific Ocean, Channel Islands of CaliforniaBrandon Covey 8 years ago

 Fish galore!
-California, North Pacific Ocean, Channel Islands of CaliforniaTim Davis one year ago
+California, North Pacific Ocean, Channel Islands of CaliforniaTim Davis 4 years ago

 COLD!
 First California Dive California, North Pacific Ocean, Channel Islands of CaliforniaBrandon Covey 8 years ago